 Whether you are an established business owner (trading as a Sole Trader) looking to incorporate or start a new business through a Limited Company, we will ensure your Company Formation gets the perfect start.

 We will advise choosing the proper company structure to decide on the ownership of your company, i.e. how many shareholders and how many shares each will have (known as their shareholding).
 In addition, ensuring that the Articles of Association and Memorandum of Articles meet your business requirements is crucial at the setup stage.

 of statutory accounts

 Private limited company by Shares (Ltd) – Most common

 The most common Limited Companies are formed this way for Small Businesses, Contractors, and Freelancers.
 The Ltd Company issues shares, and any profits are distributed through dividends.
 Companies limited by shares allow for strategic financial planning with regards to tax.
 Profits can be distributed by way of salary and dividends, making it a very tax effective structure.

 Company limited by guarantee

+This type of business structure is often used by non-profit organisations such as social enterprises, community projects, and charities.
+Set up to serve non-commercial charitable and community-based objectives who reinvest surplus income rather than distribute profits to members.
 If such a company is wound up, each member may be required to contribute up to the amount of their guarantee towards the payment of debts incurred while they were a member.
-The amounts involved are ordinarily small.
+However, the amounts involved are ordinarily small.

 PubliclLimited company (PLC)